Noah-Huppert/wallet-service/py-sdk/README.md

 # Find inventory which has been used
 c.get_inventory(used=True)

-# Do not filter by inventory
+# Do not filter by used
 c.get_inventory(used=None)
 ```